-At about 2-hour driving from Los Cabos international airport, Cabo Pulmo is a very special village on the coast, a paradise for underwater lovers.
-With its 2 dirt roads and laid back lifestyle, its a world apart from its neighboring tourists’ hubs of Cabo San Lucas and San Jose.
+At about a 2-hour drive from Los Cabos international airport, Cabo Pulmo is a very special village on the coast, a paradise for underwater lovers.
+With its 2 dirt roads and laid-back lifestyle, it’s a world apart from its neighboring tourist hubs of Cabo San Lucas and San Jose.

 If you don’t have much time you can get on a snorkeling tour and you will be able to see humpback whales too.

-To know more about my experience and have more information check out my full guide too Cabo Pulmo.
+To know more about my experience and have more information check out my full guide to Cabo Pulmo.

 Swim with whale sharks in La Paz